max-torch/My-Resume-Generator/Resume.md

 * Analyzed, and presented data for an A/B test comparing two different materials of a Test Platform component to see whether it reduced damage to products induced during testing.
 * Identified a product which had a consistent history of passing certain tests.
 Used data of present and past performance to show that removing those particular tests from the test process would not result in a negative impact on quality.
 Implemented and committed the reduction of the tests from the test program.
 * Underwent in-house training on the basic concepts of Six Sigma DMAIC, and other problem-solving methodologies such as 8D and 3x5 Why.
+### Selected Project Highlights
+* Authored a [Medium Article](https://medium.com/codex/make-others-want-to-work-with-your-code-93bf745bd35b) called "Make Others Want to Work with Your Code" that was selected for further distribution by Medium's curators which still gets views and shares every week.
+* Explored and analyzed with machine learning data the online dating platform OKCupid as a portfolio project while going through courses on Codecademy.
+Machine learning algorithms showed that decsribing one's body as curvy was a predictor that a user was female.
+A [blog article](https://max-torch.github.io/2021/05/15/OKCupid.html) discusses the entire project.
 ### Informal Education
 * [Codecademy Computer Science Career Path](https://www.codecademy.com/learn/paths/computer-science) | August 2020 - November 2020
 * [Codecademy Data Scientist Career Path](https://www.codecademy.com/learn/paths/data-science) | November 2020 - June 2021